Nurtic-Vibe/battlenet-lancache-prefill/docs/mkdocs/index.md

 title: Welcome
 ---

-**BattleNetPrefill** is a tool used to automate filling a Lancache with games from Battlenet, so that subsequent downloads for the same content will be served from the Lancache, improving speeds and reducing load on your internet connection.
+**BattleNetPrefill** is a tool used to automate filling a Lancache with games from BattleNet, so that subsequent downloads for the same content will be served from the Lancache, improving speeds and reducing load on your internet connection.

 **Getting started?**